Kolio642/AandB-School-Site/README.md

 - **OpenStreetMap Integration**: Shows the school location using free, open-source mapping
 - **Contact Form**: Easy to use contact form for inquiries
 - **Mobile-First Design**: Fully responsive across all device sizes
+- **Admin Dashboard**: Secure admin area for managing news and achievements
+- **Database Integration**: Supabase backend for storing and retrieving dynamic content

 ## Technologies